glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 RoomLoader.Load(rmLevelForest, _x, _y, 0.5, 0.5);

 // Loads rmLevelCliff's Sprites and Tilemaps at the bottom-right corner of the room
-// and stores the returned instance of ReturnData in a variable to be cleaned up later: var _flags = ROOMLOADER_FLAG.SPRITES | ROOMLOADER_FLAG.TILEMAPS;
+// and stores the returned instance of Payload in a variable to be cleaned up later: var _flags = ROOMLOADER_FLAG.SPRITES | ROOMLOADER_FLAG.TILEMAPS;
-loadedRoomData = RoomLoader.Load(rmLevelCliffs, room_width, room_height, 1, 1, _flags);
+roomPayload = RoomLoader.Load(rmLevelCliffs, room_width, room_height, 1, 1, _flags);
 ```
 :::